 There are many different options available when it comes to an electric tiller.
 The hard part is deciding which one is right for you.
 Do you need a corded unit, or maybe an upright will be best?
 Regardless of the answer, the easy part will be putting it to use.

-In an effort to help you decide which tiller is the best, we have put together a review of the top 10 best electric tillers on the market in 2020.
+In an effort to help you decide which tiller is the best, we have put together a review of the top 10 best electric tillers on the market this year.
 We’ve compared the features of some of the most popular models available.
 This will give you all the details you need to make an informed, and well thought out decision.
 Also, check out our buyers guide for some extra guidance.